isaacmg/pydata_orono/README.md

 ### Upcoming Events

-We generally host meetups once per month in Orono (and ocassionally Bangor).
+We generally host meetups once per month in Orono at the UMaine (and ocassionally in Bangor at Covorts).
 The majority of meetups contain a presentation followed by open ended discussion about the topic.
-Ocassionally, we host informal gatherings at local cafes or restaurants such as the Nest and Family Dog.
+Ocassionally, we host informal gatherings at local cafes or restaurants such as the [Nest](https://www.facebook.com/NestCoffeeOrono/) and [Family Dog](https://www.thefamilydogorono.com).
 For more details on upcoming meetups please see our [official meetup page](http://meetup.com/PyData-Orono/).
 If you are interested in presenting please message [igodfried@isaac26.com](igodfried@isaac26.com).
 We accept presentations that cover any aspect of data science from statistical analysis of data, to data manipulation/cleaning, to data visualization, to machine learning/AI.

 ### Past Meetups
 - 5/15/2019  Deploying deep learning on Flink at scale [Presentation]()